Langorithm/Blackroad21/README.md

 ### Intro
 v0.1

-Point-based card gathering and racing game based in Blackjack 21.
+2-Player point-based card-gathering and racing game based in Blackjack 21.
 This how-to assumes you know the rules to that game.
-2 player game?
-Maybe more??

 To play you will need: